 For your own piece of mind and your loved ones’ safety, you’ll want to check that the activity they are joining is well run and safe.
 This page provides advice and resources to help you navigate safeguarding issues.
-It covers the questions you might have when considering a new activity for a vulnerable individual, as well as things to look out for.
+It covers the questions you might have when considering a new activity, as well as things to look out for.
 We’ve also included practical advice of what to do if you are concerned for a loved one’s safety.

 All clubs and organisations should have certain things in place to make sure that all participants are kept safe and looked after throughout sessions.